herczy/class_proxy/README.rst

 For example, lets say that we have a parser and need to be able to tell where a value came from (source file name, line number and column).
-We might have a :class:`Source` class handling this information:
+We might have a `Source` class handling this information:

 .. code-block:: python